How to: Re-String Your Acoustic Guitar

 A great thing to know how to do, and can probably save you $20 and a trip to Guitar Center, is how to re-string your own guitar.

-How often you play your guitar, and how dirty your strings get, designate when to change the strings on your guitar.
+How often you play your best beginner guitar, and how dirty your strings get, designate when to change the strings on your guitar.
 To lengthen the life of your strings, it is important to play after you have washed your hands, and to wipe down your guitar after playing.

 Once you notice some discoloration, and less vibrant sound, it is time to replace your strings.
 It is good habit to replace your strings on average every 1-2 months.